 How Heated Driveway Systems Work

 Heated driveways are actually radiant floor heating systems, which can be installed both indoors and out.
-For outdoor use, radiant floor systems are quite beneficial to those who live in snowy climates, as they function as a snow-melting system, virtually eliminating the need for physical snow removal.
+For outdoor use, radiant floor systems are quite beneficial to those who live in snowy climates.
 When temperatures drop, heated water and antifreeze are pumped into the tubing, melting any snow that collects on your driveway.
 From the comfort of your home, you can flip a switch and watch the snow melt away.

 If you want a heated driveway, you don’t necessarily need to install a whole new driveway because sometimes the tubing can be run under your current one.
-Bear in mind these situations are not typical.
-The majority of the time the driveway needs to be ripped up and replaced because the installation process often leaves the driveway in shambles.
 Many factors influence whether you need to have the driveway replaced including time of year, soil compaction, trees in proximity, etc. Replacing the driveway ensures that the heated driveway system has been installed correctly.
 Many of the systems that are installed under existing driveways either won’t come with warranties or the warranties that they do come with won’t cover very much.

 Heated Driveway Costs

-DIY Tip.
-If you’re capable, rent a jackhammer and a sledgehammer, bust up the old driveway, and haul it off yourself.
-This is one of the most punishing tasks you could undertake besides painting the bottom of a barge.
-But if you need to save a little, this is the part of the process that you can do yourself.
+DIY Tip: If you’re capable, rent a jackhammer and a sledgehammer, bust up the old driveway, and haul it off yourself.
+If you need to save a little, this is the part of the process that you can do yourself.
 Ask your contractor to bid out the demolition part of the process so that you can see how much there is to be saved.
-Maybe it’s not enough to get out the work gloves, but if you don’t ask then you won’t know.

 More Options with Heated Driveway Systems